Blendify/blender-manual/blender_docs/manual/render/cycles/reducing_noise.rst

-To reduce this problem, the :doc:`Light Falloff </render/cycles/nodes/types/color/light_falloff>` node has a **Smooth factor, that can be used to reduce the maximum intensity** a light can contribute to nearby surfaces.
+To reduce this problem, the :doc:`Light Falloff </render/cycles/nodes/types/color/light_falloff>` node has a *Smooth factor*, that can be used to reduce the maximum intensity a light can contribute to nearby surfaces.
 The images above show default falloff and smooth value 1.0.

 Sample as Lamp
 ==============

-Materials with emission shaders can be configured to be **sampled as lamp** (:ref:`render-cycles-integrator-material_settings`).
+Materials with emission shaders can be configured to be *sampled as lamp* (:ref:`render-cycles-integrator-material_settings`).
 This means that they will get rays sent directly towards them, rather than ending up there based on rays randomly bouncing around.